LibrePhotos/librephotos/apps/docs/docs/user-guide/faq.md

 ## error decoding 'Volumes[0]': invalid spec: :/data: empty section between colons / "The "scanDirectory" variable is not set.
 Defaulting to a blank string."

 This error usually means, that you forgot to rename the librephotos.env to .env

+## Why is the scan directory not mounted read-only?

+You can set the scan directory as read-only, but then a couple of features will not be available.
+List of impacted features are:

+- Writing back metadata to media files
+- Uploading images
+- Deleting images

+This is not yet handled gracefully, which means, you will probably just get non-descriptive errors, when you are trying to use these features.